 1. Sweep or Vacuum

 It’s essential to get rid of dust, dirt, and debris before you start mopping.
-This will not only make the job easier, but also enhance the end result.
-Removing dirt from the floor is also essential to avoid scratches caused by larger particles of soil or small rocks.
+This will make the job easier and enhance the end result.
+Removing dirt from the floor is also essential to avoid scratches caused by larger soil particles or small rocks.

-If you want a more thorough clean, you can use a dust mop with a clean microfiber pad.
+You can use a dust mop with a clean microfiber pad if you want a more thorough clean.
 Glide it over the floor in one direction.
-This will further help to remove dust and debris hiding in the tiny crevices (3).
+This will further help remove dust and debris hiding in the tiny crevices (3).